-The present trend of rapid development has drawn many candidates for the UI/UX designer position, including both design majors and STEM students.
-What abilities must students acquire during their education in order to be competent as UI/UX designers?
-What majors ought you to pick?
+The present trend of rapid development has drawn many candidates for the UI UX designer position, including both design majors and STEM students.
+What abilities must students acquire during their education in order to become a UI UX designer?
+What majors ought you to pick to become a UI UX designer?
 Is a certain degree required to work in the field?

 - UI is the abbreviation of User Interface.

 UI design (or interface design) refers to the overall design of software human-computer interaction, operation logic, and beautiful interface.
 UI design is divided into physical UI and virtual UI.

 - UX is the abbreviation of User Experience.

 Its core study is the user.
 Experience refers to the subjective feelings of users in accordance to the way they use and interact with the product.
 The aim is to achieve user satisfaction, resulting in continued use of the product.